material-components/material-components-web/packages/mdc-textfield/README.md

 ##### MDCTextField.ripple

 `MDCRipple` instance.
-Set to the `MDCRipple` instance for the root element that `MDCTextField` initializes when given an `mdc-text-field--box` root element.
+When given an `mdc-text-field--box` root element, set to the `MDCRipple` instance on the root element.
+When given an `mdc-text-field--outlined` root element, set to the `MDCRipple` instance on the outline element.
 Otherwise, the field is set to `null`.

 ##### MDCTextField.layout()